sybip/gtm-lab/README.md

 ## Introduction
 Hello and welcome to the GTM Lab.
-This is a fun project to study and re-implement the goTenna Mesh protocols on inexpensive hardware based on the ESP32 MCU and Semtech SX1276 long range radio modules (like HopeRF RFM95W), using only unrestricted, publicly available information.
+This is a fun project to study and re-implement the goTenna Mesh protocols on inexpensive hardware based on the ESP32 MCU and Semtech SX1276 long range radio modules (like HopeRF RFM95W or EByte E19-915M series), using only unrestricted, publicly available information.
 All project code is open source under the [MIT license](/LICENSE).

 While the long-term goal of the project is a fully GTM interoperable open-source protocol stack running on open-source hardware, the short term goal is really just